brunoashihara/terraform/OCI/README.md

 + Windows

-1. A instalação do Windows é para as versões Windows Server:
+1. Installation on Windows is intended for Windows Server versions:

 ```bash
 Set-ExecutionPolicy RemoteSigned